Yuricst/NLPSaUT/README.md

 # NLPSaUT
-Wrapper for constructing NLP with Julia
+Wrapper for constructing NLP model with JuMP

 This module provides a wrapper to build a JuMP module around a user-defined NLP problem.
 The function must return a fitness vector, which stores the objective, equality constraint(s), and inequality constraint(s), in this order.